adavarski/HomeLab-Proxmox-k8s-DevSecOps-playground/README.md

 Kind (Kubernetes IN Docker) https://kind.sigs.k8s.io : It runs Kubernetes clusters in Docker containers.
 It supports multi-node clusters as well as HA Clusters (High-Availability).
 KIND or kubernetes in docker is a suite of tooling for local Kubernetes “clusters” where each "node" is a Docker container.
 KIND is targeted at testing Kubernetes.
 It is a new project that aims to bring dockerized K3s.
-So we use KIND to build k8s "cluster" on local dev environment.
+So we will use KIND to build k8s "cluster" on local development environment.
 KIND also suport differnt CNI:Calico, Culium, etc., so we also can test Network policies locally.

 Note: We can also setup managed-k8s private clusters for this DevSecOps playground